DeKUT-DSAIL/dsa2021/anomaly-detection/README.md

 - Access to Jupyter notebook

 #### :three: Python Environment _ setup
-To work on the notebook provided, you will need to set-up a Python environment.
-Below are steps on how to set it up. (the requirement.txt provided will help)

-OPTION 1: :arrow_forward: Python_env - Windows
+OPTION 1: :arrow_forward: Python_environment - Windows
 - You can use the eneviroment set up for acoustic processing

 OPTION 2: :arrow_forward: Google collab